Fire Extinguisher Service, Sales & Training

 Class K

-Commercial cooking media fires involving oils and fats, typically in restaurant and kitchen environments.
+Commercial cooking media fires involving oils and fats in restaurant and kitchen environments.

 ABC

-Common in commercial settings because they address a broad range of ordinary combustibles, flammable liquid exposure, and energized electrical conditions.
+Common in commercial settings because they cover a broad range of ordinary combustibles, flammable liquids, and energized electrical conditions.

 Inspection, Annual Service & Maintenance